Obadiah Grew: Family

 He married (25 December 1637) Helen (born February 1603, died 19 Oct.
 1687), daughter of Gregory Vicars of Treswell, Nottinghamshire, widow of William Sampson of South Leverton, Nottinghamshire, and mother of Henry Sampson, M.D.
-His only son was Nehemiah Grew; he had also a daughter Mary (died 1703), married to John Willes, M.A., a nonconformist scholar, who though ordained never preached, and retired after Grew's death to his estate at Spratton, Northamptonshire.
+His only son was Nehemiah Grew.
+He had a daughter named Mary (died 1703), who married John Willes, M.A., a nonconformist scholar (who was ordained, but never preached); after Grew’s death, he retired to his estate at Spratton, Northamptonshire.

 Grew's eldest brother Jonathan (died before June 1646) was father of Jonathan Grew (1626–1711).
 The latter was educated at Pembroke Hall, Cambridge, was preacher at Framlingham, Suffolk, and tutor in the family of Lady Hales, first at Coventry, and afterwards at Caldecote Hall, Warwickshire.
 Bishop Hacket offered him in 1662 a prebend at Lichfield in addition to the rectory of Caldecote, but he declined to conform, kept a school at Newington Green, and finally became the first minister (1698–1711) of the presbyterian congregation at Dagnal Lane, St. Albans, Hertfordshire.
 He was buried in the abbey church there.